Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

 \section{Results and discussion}

 Experimental measurements conducted on the cyclohexane/Rh(111) interface have shown that several aspects of the adsorption show a dependence on the coverage~\cite{Koitaya_2012}.
 In particular, desorption competes with dehydrogenation at coverage values below 0.5.
 We therefore built models for the different coverages, based on existing experimental data.
 On a clean Rh(111) surface, experiment shows a high-order large commensurate $(2\sqrt{79} \times 2\sqrt{79})R17.0\degree$ pattern~\cite{Koitaya_2011}.
 This system size would not be computationally tractable, given the amount of \textit{ab initio} simulations necessary to investigate nuclear quantum effects in this system.
 A smaller commensurate structure that was also observed in experiment is a $(2\sqrt{3}\times 2\sqrt{3})R13.9\degree$ pattern~\cite{Koitaya_2013}, shown in figure~\ref{fig_commensurate}a.
 This structure was taken as a reference for the full-coverage monolayer structure.
 The effective coverage for other structures derived from this one were calculated, and smaller unit cells for lower coverage were modelled.
 These models are shown in figure~\ref{fig_commensurate}b-d.
-In the following, all calculations with the rev-vdW-DF2~\cite{Hamada_rev_vdW_DF} functional are performed with $\theta = 0.64$ (figure~\ref{fig_commensurate}b), and the calculations with $\rm{PBE + vdW^{surf}}$~\cite{TS2009, Ruiz2012} functional (see Methods) are performed with $\theta = 0.46$ (figure~\ref{fig_commensurate}c), unless explicitly stated otherwise.
+In the following, we perform our calculations principally on the structure presented in figure~\ref{fig_commensurate}c ($\theta = 0.46$) unless explicitly stated otherwise.
+This supercell, containing two cyclohexane molecules and a Rh(111) ($5\times5$) surface cell, allows us to capture most of the phonon band structure dispersion, which is especially pronounced for the metal surface~\cite{BOHNEN1996222}, in the real-space dynamics simulations.